Past members

 direction).

-Soprano, viola: Marcia Lemke-Kern
+Soprano, Viola: Marcia Lemke-Kern (D)

 Marcia Lemke-Kern is a viola player and one of Germany’s most versatile sopranos, her repertoire ranging from mediaeval music to contemporary opera.
 Marcia joined General Humanity for PEAK HUMANITY.